akothen/Hydride/dsl-synthesizer-gen/README.md

                         Maximum number of iterations to use during iterative synthesis (default = 3) --scheme {bvops,arg_superset}
-                        The heurstic to use identify dsl instruction usage in the synthesis grammar (default = "bvops")
+                        The heurstic to use identify dsl instruction usage in the synthesis grammar (default = "bvops") --grammar GRAMMAR     Use specfied grammar file instead of generating one automatically
 ```

 An example usage can be found by running the command:
 ```